PonytownJesus/PonytownJesus/README.md

   My main account is @orionsbowz, feel free to follow me there!

   I do not in any way think I am Jesus, I have a pony of him only because it is one of my favorite ponies I have made.
 If I talk about myself within through Jesus' perspective, it's simply a joke and is to be taken as such.

+  I am Catholic, not Chritisan.
+I respect all religions and everyone as long as they are respectful towards others (and overall not weirdos)
 <br><br>
   ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌
 <br><br>